Fancy Pants (video game series): World 1 Remix

 The remake of The Fancy Pants Adventures World 1, released on May 14, 2014, introduced the AS3 engine into the series.
-It adds a fourth level into the game, along with a new boss: The Pencil (or Brad Borne).
+It adds a fourth level to the game, along with a new boss: The Pencil (or Brad Borne).
 It also added hats, from the console version, and pants patterns (also with colors).
 The game introduces purchasable keys, called Fancy Keys, to support the development of The Fancy Pants Adventures.
 A normal key will unlock all key doors in the Remix, while the Fancy Key and higher acts as a Season Pass and unlocks key doors in the Remix and any future worlds.
 Much like World 1, there is little plot.
 However, Brad Borne, in the form of a giant pencil, makes random appearances in the game.
 He appears in Level 3, where he destroys it after saying "Meh, no one ever liked Level 3...", and appears as the boss, using his pencil to try and defeat the player.